Prescriptions

 • using your NHS account (through the NHS website or in the NHS App)

-• using the GP online system via the link at the top of this page
+• using the GP online system via the link in the yellow box at the top of this page

-These accounts show you all your repeat medicine and dosage and you can choose the ones you need.
+These accounts show you all your repeat medicines and dosages and you can choose the ones you need.

 You can also: